Ciidarlytics/World_Health_Organization_Suicide_Rate_Analysis_Power_BI/README.md

 ## Proposed Solutions:
 Based on these findings, I recommend the following actions.

-- Global Mental Health Campaigns: Launch awareness programs to reduce stigmatization promote mental health support and encourage individuals to seek professional help.
+• Global Mental Health Campaigns: Launch awareness programs to reduce stigmatization promote mental health support and encourage individuals to seek professional help.

-- Improved Mental Health Services: Telehealth services should be expanded to make mental support more accessible, particularly for people in remote or rural areas.
+• Improved Mental Health Services: Telehealth services should be expanded to make mental support more accessible, particularly for people in remote or rural areas.

--Regulation of Harmful Materials: Implement policies to limit access to common methods of suicide, such as firearms, pesticides, and medications.
+• Regulation of Harmful Materials: Implement policies to limit access to common methods of suicide, such as firearms, pesticides, and medications.

--Economic and Social Policies: Develop policies that promote job growth, economic stability, and financial security to reduce economic stressors that can contribute to suicidal thoughts.
+• Economic and Social Policies: Develop policies that promote job growth, economic stability, and financial security to reduce economic stressors that can contribute to suicidal thoughts.